 A: California provides no automatic rights to unmarried couples like married couples receive.
 Every legal right that married couples have must be manually established if the couple is unmarried.
 Unmarried couples must also establish the paternity of their children.
 This allows their children to inherit property and assets.
 Unmarried couples also have to sign certain legal documents for access to medical documents and tax benefits that are automatically provided to married couples.

 A: The ten-year rule refers to whether a marriage is considered a long-term or short-term marriage.
 If a couple has been in a legally recognized marriage for ten years or longer, it is a long-term marriage.
 This only impacts a couple if they divorce.
 Divorcing couples who were married for ten years or longer generally have higher spousal support.
 They could also receive their ex-spouse’s Social Security benefits.
 However, spousal support is still not mandatory.

 A: California ended common law marriage in 1895.
 Couples cannot be considered legally married in California by cohabitating and considering themselves to be married.
 There are only seven states that recognize common law marriage as of 2023, plus the District of Columbia.
 California only recognizes common law marriages if a couple married under common law in another state moves there.
 Even so, the requirements for the marriage must still be met in a state where it is legal.

 If you and your partner are not legally married, you often have fewer legal protections.
 If one partner dies, the other has no automatic right to inheritance.
 During separation, couples do not have the right to spousal support.
 The non-biological parent will not even have the right to child custody if paternity is not established.

 If you are unmarried or had a common-law marriage in another state, it is important to determine how to establish the necessary legal protections for you and your family.
-At the Law Offices of H. William Edgar, we want to put your family first and protect you, your partner, and your children.
+At the Edgar & Dow, we want to put your family first and protect you, your partner, and your children.
 Contact our firm today for any questions regarding unmarried couples’ rights.